static-dev/spike-core/readme.md

 - `rootsmini new <projectname>`: creates a new roots-mini project
 - `rootsmini clean`: removes your project's output directory

 You can find roots-mini's [standard starter template here](https://github.com/carrot/roots-mini-base), and it can be installed through [sprout](https://github.com/carrot/sprout).
-Eventually the template tool will be a part of the CLI, but for now you'll have to do it the hard way.

 ### Javacript API